taypsl/mx-list/README.md

 Wireframes for the early concepts for the landing page, creating a new list, viewing a list and logging in are shown below.
 The blue icons indicate user touch points to navigate through and modify the screens.

 ![Alt text](/public/assets/images/wireframes.png "Final Screens")

-### Live Site

-You can access MX-List at https://mxlist.herokuapp.com/.

 ### Technical